craigmulligan/website/pages/api-help.md

     next()
   },
 )

-module.exports = app
+...
 ```

 Now lets add some helpful documentation.
-The `help` function takes a single string as a parameter and the only convention is that you lead with a description and then and instructions about the parameters or behaviour or what every else you like after a newline.
+The `help` function takes a single string as a parameter and the only convention is that you lead with a description and then optionally follow with a line break and more detailed instructions.

 ```
 const express = require('express')